airbytehq/airbyte/airbyte-integrations/connectors/destination-exasol/README.md

 ### Publishing a new version of the connector
 You've checked out the repo, implemented a million dollar feature, and you're ready to share your changes with the world.
 Now what?
 1. Make sure your changes are passing unit and integration tests.
-1. Bump the connector version in `Dockerfile` -- just increment the value of the `LABEL io.airbyte.version` appropriately (we use [SemVer](https://semver.org/)).
+1. Bump the connector version in `Dockerfile` -- just increment the value of the `LABEL io.airbyte.version` appropriately according to [semantic versioning](https://semver.org/).
 1. Create a Pull Request.
 1. Pat yourself on the back for being an awesome contributor.
-1. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master.
+1. Someone from the Airbyte team will take a look at your PR and iterate with you to merge it into master.